JacobSanford/docker-rtmp-multistream/README.md

 * ```Output Mode```: Advanced
 * ```Encoder```: If you have a modern NVidia card, use NVIDIA NVENC H.264.
 Otherwise, use CPU encoding with x264.
 * ```Rate Control```: CBR
 * ```Bitrate```: 20000.
 Set the bitrate to as large as a value as possible allowed by your network/bandwidth.
-YouTube re-encodes all video that it receives, even for live streams.
-Video that may look acceptable at lower bitrates will not look good when re-encoded by YouTube.
+See below!
 * ```Keyframe Interval```: 2

 ## Further Considerations

-* As with any encoder, CPU requirements are very high.
-If this package is intended to re-stream gaming from a PC, it should be deployed on a separate 'encoder' PC.
-* If you get lost setting bitrates, resolutions, and framerates: NVidia produced an excellent [Broadcasting Guide](https://www.nvidia.com/en-us/geforce/guides/broadcasting-guide/) that prescribes optimal settings.
+- **Output Bitrate**: YouTube reprocesses every video it receives, including live streams.
+This means that streams which look fine at lower bitrates on platforms like Twitch might not look as good on YouTube after it re-encodes them.
+To ensure the best quality on YouTube, set the bitrate to the highest value your network bandwidth can support.
+- **CPU Requirements**: Encoding, especially for gaming streams, is CPU-intensive.
+Consider using a dedicated encoder PC.
+- **Optimal Settings Guide**: For detailed settings recommendations, refer to NVidia's [Broadcasting Guide](https://www.nvidia.com/en-us/geforce/guides/broadcasting-guide/).

 ## Author / Contributors
 This application was created by the following humans: